GauravSinghdev/Assignment/backend/README.md

 ## API Documentation
 Detailed API documentation can be found in the [Swagger UI](http://localhost:3000/api-docs) when the server is running locally.

-## Running Tests
-Unit tests are available for each endpoint.
-To run the tests, use the following command: npm test

 ## Functional Requirements Completion
 - [x] User registration endpoint (`/registration`)
 - [x] User login endpoint (`/login`)